Anthony-Pereira/Mastermind/README.md

 											           PRESENTATION OF THE APPLICATION

-+/- MODE || MASTERMIND MODE
+PUZZLE MODE || ENIGMA MODE:

 	2 in 1 APPLICATION:

-+/- MODE :
+		Puzzle mode :

 			Find the secret combination using the +/- data given by Mastermind:

 				- search the good combination due to the answer you have.

 					- well placed (=) and misplaced (+ more than your number) (- less than your number).

-MASTERMIND MODE :
+		Mastermind mode :

 			Find the secret combination using the number well positioned and number present data given by Mastermind:

 				- search the good combination due to the answer you have.

 					- number well positioned: there are x number well positioned in your combination

 					- number present: there are x number present in your combination

-GAME MODE :
+GAME MODE:

-	Three game mode available : CHALLENGER,DEFENDER,DUEL
+	Three game mode available: CHALLENGER,DEFENDER,DUEL

-		- Challenger : you must find the secret brainy combination
+		- Challenger: you must find the secret brainy combination

-		- Defender : Brainy must find your secret combination
+		- Defender: Brainy must find your secret combination

-		- Duel : you and brainy are in competition, the first who will find the secret combination of Mr Computer will win.
+		- Duel: you and brainy are in competition, the first who will find the secret combination of Mr Computer will win.

 DIFFICULTY MODE: